FraMecca/torchat/README.md

 * HOST: the client is asking the daemon for the current hostname, that is, its current onion address.
 * END : the daemon notifies that the previous command has no response;
 * EXIT : starts exit procedure (clean datastructs and exit cleanly).

+The `date` field is used only when the daemon communicates with the server.
+It must not be used when sending message between different hosts.

+The `error` field is used only when TOR reports an error in the communication and is set according to socks5 specification.

 ## Disclaimer